luisvinicius167/mockstate/README.md

 </p>

 ## Intro
 Simple Event Controller for Riot.js, inspired in Flux Pattern. **riotux** provides more organization for datastore in your application.
-Your Stores can call and listen events to other Stores and Components, that can call and listen events to Stores too.
-The Dispatcher is used to communicate between Components.
+Stores can talk with other Stores and Views, that can talk to Stores too.
+The Dispatcher provides that your Views can talk with other Views.

 ### Examples:
 <a href="http://luisvinicius167.github.io/riot-riotux-blog">Blog example with Riot.js and riotux</a>